Good laboratory practice (GLP) for safety tests on chemicals

 Apply to join the GLP compliance monitoring programme

 Complete and submit a UK GLP compliance monitoring programme application form (MS Word Document, 729KB) to the GLPMA.

-The UK GLPMA reviews the application and approves your facility as a prospective member of the programme.
+The UK GLPMA reviews the application and provided the application requirements are met will approve your facility as a prospective member of the programme.

 Within 12 weeks the GLPMA carries out an implementation inspection of your facility and systems to:

 - confirm that the necessary GLP quality systems have been set up and appear appropriate for the type of regulatory studies that will be conducted

 - confirm the suitability of the premises and facilities